IceMole: History

 The IceMole is being developed using rapid prototyping.
 As of April 2011, the probe is in its first prototype and it has been designed to carry out the subsurface investigation of terrestrial glaciers and ice sheets.
-It is planned that future versions of the probe would be suitably adapted for extraterrestrial ice research, e.g. on the polar caps of Mars, the Jovian moon of Europa, or Saturn's moon Enceladus.
+It is planned that future versions of the probe would be suitably adapted for extraterrestrial ice research, e.g. on the polar caps of Mars, Jupiter's moon Europa, or Saturn's moon Enceladus.

 The robot resulted from a student project at the Fachbereich Luft- und Raumfahrttechnik (Faculty of Aerospace Engineering) at the FH Aachen, led by Prof. Dr. Bernd Dachwald.
 The excavation is carried out by both drilling and melting of the ice.
 In a clean ice core, the probe can analyze the surrounding ice with measuring instruments.
 While drilling, the surrounding ice is not biologically contaminated.

 As of 2011, the project objectives are given as:

 The project requirements also emphasised the need for maximum reliability, robustness, mobility, environmental security and autonomy.